edekeulenaar/MCAT-moderation-analysis-toolkit/README.md

-# MCAT
+# MCAT: Moderation capture and analysis toolkit

-MCAT (Moderation Capture and Analysis Toolkit) is a collection of Python functions that collect and analyse platform moderation policies and practices.
+MCAT is a collection of Python functions that collect and analyse platform moderation policies and practices.

 Current scripts use Selenium to collect moderation statuses from Facebook, Instagram and YouTube posts listed in a local CSV.
 Moderation statuses include "This post is not available" or "This post has been removed for [x] policy infringement."
 As they are scrapers, these scripts are subjet to very frequent changes -- so please do expect errors.